michielplatteau/CCBDA_project/README.md

  * It is really important to declare and control dependencies.
 We used pip freeze > requirements.txt for this.
 It is really easy to use, and we used it throughout the project to keep the requirements.txt file up to date.
- * Not every depency was through pip, so we used a markdown file to keep eachother up to date, e.g. npm install luxon chartjs-adapter-luxon --save.
+ * Not every dependency was through pip, so we used a markdown file to keep each-other up to date, e.g. npm install luxon chartjs-adapter-luxon --save.
 3. Configuration
  * We made the configuration environment to connect to postgres optional.
 This way the code automatically recognizes is the environment is filled in, which is the best practice.